-- On average, young people have sex for the first time at about age 17, but they do not marry until their mid-20s.
-This means that they may be at increased risk for unintended pregnancy and STIs for nearly a decade or longer.
+- On average, young people in the United States have sex for the first time at about age 17 but do not marry until their mid-20s.
+During the interim period of nearly a decade or longer, they may be at heightened risk for unintended pregnancy and STIs.

 - The proportion of teens having sexual intercourse before age 15 has declined in recent years.
 In 2011–2013, about 13% of never-married females aged 15–19 and 18% of never-married males in that age-group had had sex before age 15, compared with 19% and 21%, respectively, in 1995.[2,3]

 - In 2006–2010, the most common reason that sexually inexperienced teens aged 15–19 gave for not having had sex was that it was “against religion or morals” (41% of females and 31% of males).
-The second and third most common reasons were “haven’t found the right person yet” and “don’t want to get pregnant/get a female pregnant.”
+The second and third most common reasons were not having found the right person and wanting to avoid pregnancy.

-- Among sexually experienced teens, 73% of females and 58% of males reported that their first sexual experience had been with a steady partner or someone they had been cohabiting with, engaged to or married to, while 16% of females and 28% of males reported having first had sex with someone they had just met or who was just a friend.
+- Among sexually experienced teens, 73% of females and 58% of males reported that their first sexual experience was with a steady partner, cohabitor, fiancé or spouse.
+Sixteen percent of females and 28% of males reported having first had sex with someone they had just met or who was just a friend.

 - Teen sex is increasingly likely to be described as wanted.
-In 2006–2010, first sex was described as unwanted by 11% of women aged 18–24 who had had sex before age 20, compared with 13% in 2002.
-Among men in the same age-group, the share reporting first sex as unwanted decreased from 10% to 5%.[4,5]
+First sex was described as unwanted by 13% of women aged 18–24 in 2002 who had had sex before age 20 and by 11% in 2006–2010.
+Among men in the same age-group, the share reporting first sex before age 20 as unwanted decreased from 10% to 5%.[4,5]

 - Three percent of males and 8% of females aged 18–19 in 2006–2008 reported their sexual orientation as lesbian/gay or bisexual.
-During the same period, 12% of females aged 18–19 reported same-sex sexual behaviors, compared with 4% of males in the same age-group.
+During the same period, 12% of females and 4% of males aged 18–19 reported same-sex sexual behaviors.

-- Adolescents who have sex at age 14 or younger are less likely than older teens to use a contraceptive method the first time they have sex and take longer to begin using contraceptives.
+- Adolescents who report having had sex at age 14 or younger are less likely than those who initiated sex later to have used a contraceptive method at first sex, and they take longer to begin using contraceptives.

 - Dual method use offers protection against both pregnancy and STIs.
 In 2006–2010, one in five sexually active females aged 15–19 and one-third of sexually active males in this age-group said that they used both a condom and a hormonal method the last time they had sex.